AsteriskAmpersand/Ice-Experimental/README.md

 > Dev Comment: We understand these changes result in a decrease in the endgame power of hunters.
 While these endgame sets served as a nice final reward from Capcom for "finishing" the game, we don't think the power creep introduced by these sets are healthy in the context of ICE where we will be continually adding to the game.
 If/when we get around to incorporating additional endgame content, we may come back to revisit these changes when it's appropriate to have gear at these power levels.

 - Fatalis and Velkhana Gamma Sets have been reduced in skills and deco slots.
+Fatalis Set no longer has access to Transcendence.
 - These sets should still be competitive compared to options before their introduction.
 - Changes to armors will be tracked separately on the Armor Spreadsheet.